Poise-Logic/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Technical Requirements

-- The backend will be built using Python 3.11 as the programming language
+- Python as the programming language
 - Flask as the web framework
-- SQLite3 as the database
+- Flask-CORS for handling cross-origin requests
+- Pytest for testing
 - Git for version control
 - GitHub for code hosting
-- Pytest for testing
 - The API will always return JSON
 - There will be no authentication or authorisation
 - Everything will be treated as a single user

 ## Database Schema